mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 <p align=center><img src="/docs/resources/images/Edit CNAME - Edit Button.png" alt="edit cname button" width="900"></p>

-The CNAME form that appears allows you to create, edit, and delete client zone rules as well as change advanced settings.
+The displayed form allows you to create, edit, and delete client zone rules as well as change advanced settings for the selected CNAME.
 For more information, refere to the appropriate topic below.

 ##Creating Client Zone Rules